The Complete Guide To Using Excel For PPC

 Here’s what we’ll cover:

 The first thing to note for Ad Testing is the use of the LEN function.
-Using “=LEN(x)” will allow you to visualize how many characters are in your headline and each description line to assure you have not gone over the maximum amounts (25 characters in the headline, and 35 character in the description lines).
+Using “=LEN(x)” will allow you to visualize how many characters are in your headline and each description line to assure you have not gone over the maximum amounts (30 characters in each headline, and 80 characters in the description line).

 Pivot Tables For Testing

 Pivot Tables are obviously a huge part of PPC, and Ad Testing is just another way to utilize them.

 First, assure the ads in your test are labeled within AdWords.
 Then, download the ad data that is involved in the test, and use the labels in the ‘Row Labels’ section of your Pivot Table as seen below:

 Use a calculated field to get the CTR, Conversion Rate and potentially Conversion per Impression (or) Impressions Until Conversion numbers.
 To do this right, click the pivot table and select ‘calculated field’: